Become a Coach

 A good coach does not tell people what to do.
 They ask the right questions, hold space for reflection, and help clients find their own answers.
 That requires specific skills, and those skills are learned.

 Professional coaching is also a credentialed field.
-The two main bodies, the ICF and the EMCC, set the standards that clients and organisations look for when hiring a coach.
-Training with accreditation attached matters from day one.
+The two main bodies, the ICF and the EMCC, set the standards that clients and organisations look for when working with a coach.
+Training with accreditation attached matters from the start.

 People who become coaches come from every background.